 (Please note that Agent/Editor Pitching is an add-on, separate aspect of the day, for only those who sign up.
 Spaces are limited for these premium meetings, and pricing/detail is explained below.)

-$169 — FINAL base price for registration to the WWOC and access to all workshops, all day.
-As of January 13, 2016, registration is now OPEN.
+$169 — EARLY BIRD base price for registration to the 2017 WWOC and access to all workshops, all day.
+As of October 10, 2016, registration is now OPEN.

 Add $29 — to secure a 10-minute one-on-one meeting with any of our literary agents in attendance.
 Use this special meeting as a chance to pitch your work and get professional feedback on your pitch.
 (Spaces limited.)
 If they wish, attendees are free to sign up for multiple 10-minute pitch sessions at $29/session — pitching multiple individuals, or securing 20 minutes to pitch one person rather than the usual 10.
 Here are some testimonials from writers who have signed with literary agents after pitching them at prior Writing Day Workshops events: